sahej-dev/Snow/README.md

 Now you should be able to find the `app-release.apk` on your desktop.

 # Support
-If you have run into an issue while using the app then try clearing the app cache and date.
+If you have run into an issue while using the app then try clearing the app cache and data.
 If that does not solve the problem then feel free to report it on the [issues page](https://github.com/sahej-dev/Snow/issues).
 Reported bugs tend to be quashed sooner.

 # Development